Walking is the major achievement of kids this age and over the coming year they'll get much better at it.

 Give your child lots of things to do and see in this new upright position.
 Take walks around your yard or through the neighborhood together or hold hands and climb up and down the stairs together.
 You can even make an obstacle course of pillows or boxes and encourage your child to walk, climb, and crawl through it.
 Buy a few balls for kicking and throwing.

 Experts recommend that toddlers should:

 As their physical skills develop, toddlers also learn to use their hands more.
 Toys and objects that can encourage this include:

-Normal child development follows a certain pattern, and the skills that babies develop early are building blocks for later skills.
-But the time it takes for kids to develop them can vary widely.
+Normal child development tends to follow a certain pattern.
+The skills that babies develop early serve as building blocks for future skills.
+Still, the time it takes to develop these skills can vary widely among kids.